-- Applicants should be a public, nonprofit organization as defined by IRS Publication 78.
-If you are not certified, you may still be eligible for a Local CSA Grant by completing a grant acceptance policy.
+- Grant applicants should be a public, nonprofit organization as defined by IRS Publication 78.
+If you are not certified, you may still be eligible for a local CSA grant by completing a grant acceptance policy.
 We encourage you to contact us if you think you may need this exception.

 - The SDCF does not make grants in support of political campaigns, discriminatory practices, or for personal gain.

-- The grant needs to fund a project within the state of South Dakota.
-Local CSAs may have additional regulations.
+- The grant needs to fund a project within South Dakota.
+Local CSA advisory committees may have additional restrictions.

 There is no central CSA application for CSA grants, but you can use this sample CSA grant application (PDF) to get a sense for the information you'll need.
 When you contact your local CSA, they will provide you with the official application and any related documents you might need.